coderofsalvation/lodash-fp-composition/README.md

 ## Philosophy

+1. `_.flow` and `_.compose` rock
-A. all functions return a function which support only 1 input-argument
+2. all functions return a function which support only 1 input-argument
-B. almost all functions return 1 output argument
+3. almost all functions return 1 output argument

-> A+B = functional chain-orama!
+4. I want to compose promises and functions together hasslefree

 ## Functions